retaildevcrews/pib-gitops/docs/GitOpsRepo.md

 - Check the setup status
   - This command will not work until the SSHD service starts on the VM
-    - Retry if you get a timeout
+    - Retry if you get `Connection timed out`
     - Run the command until you get `complete`

     ```bash